wiscsg/wis-csg-2018/README.md

 ## Authors and Attribution

-This project was designed, executed, coordinated and written by several scientists, located in different cities in India, Europe, and the USA.
-[Read about them](./authors_contributors.md). (see the articles below)
+This project was designed, executed, coordinated and written by [several scientists](./authors_contributors.md), located in different cities in India, Europe, and the USA. (see the articles below)

 ## Raw data

 The raw file of the survey data is available in the [data folder](https://github.com/wiscsg/wis-csg-2018/tree/master/data).
 Please note that any information that can be traced back to our respondent's identity has been removed.
-The original set of questions and possible choices can be seen by [downloading the pdf file](https://
-.com/wiscsg/WiS-CSG/raw/master/data/wiscsg2018-survey-preview.pdf) of the survey.

 # License